-Two cobblers, Pumpkin Pecan Cobbler and Caramel Apple Cobbler, are baked together in one casserole dish and served warm with ice cream for the ultimate dessert.
+Two cobbler recipes, Pumpkin Pecan Cobbler and Caramel Apple Cobbler, are baked together in one casserole dish and served warm with ice cream for the ultimate dessert.

 Did you know you can make cobbler, two different ways, in one 9×13 casserole dish?